Open-flavor strong decays of open-charm and open-bottom mesons in the $^3P_0$ model: Introduction

-In "hadrodynamic" models, hadrons are described as elementary point-like objects and the transitions by means of one or more independent phenomenological coupling constants.
-On the contrary, in elementary emission models, mesons are treated as extended objects, but the decays occur via elementary meson emission.
-Finally, in pair-creation models the decaying hadrons have structure and the decays take place via quark-antiquark pair-production somewhere in the hadronic medium.

-There are several types of pair-creation models.
-In the $^3P_0$ model, formulated by Micu \cite{Micu}, hadron decays proceed through $q \bar q$ pair-creation with vacuum quantum numbers, i.e. $J^{PC} = 0^{++}$.
-An important feature of the $^3P_0$ model, apart from its simplicity, is that it provides the gross features of several transitions with only one free parameter, the pair-crestion strength $\gamma_0$, which is a free constant to be fitted to the experimental data.
-More recent studies introduced a few variants to the model transition operator, such as, for example, a different spatial dependence of the pair-production amplitude as a function of the quark coordinates \cite{Kokoski:1985is,Kumano:1988ga,Stancu:1988gb,Geiger:1994,Bonnaz:1999zj}.
+In this paper, we focus on the $^3P_0$ pair-creation model, in which the decays proceed via the production of $q \bar q$ pairs with vacuum quantum numbers, i.e. $J^{PC} = 0^{++}$, somewhere in the hadronic medium \cite{Micu}.
+An important feature of the $^3P_0$ model, apart from its simplicity, is that it provides the gross features of several transitions with only one free parameter, the pair-creation strength $\gamma_0$, which is a free constant to be fitted to the experimental data.
+More recent studies have also discussed the possibility of substituting the constant pair-creation vertex of the model with a more refined one \cite{Kokoski:1985is,Kumano:1988ga,Stancu:1988gb,Geiger:1994,Kalashnikova:2005ui,Segovia:2012cd}.
+Extensively applied to the study of open-flavor strong decays of light mesons \cite{Kokoski:1985is,Blundell:1995ev,Ackleh:1996yt} and baryons \cite{Capstick:1992th,Strong2015,LeYaouanc}, the $^3P_0$ pair-creation model has also been used to compute the decays of charmonia \cite{LeYaouanc02,Barnes:2005pb,Ferretti:2013faa,Ferretti:2014xqa}, bottomonia \cite{Ferretti:2013vua,Godfrey:2015dia}, open-charm \cite{Close:2005se,Segovia:2012cd,Godfrey:2015dva} and open-bottom \cite{Godfrey:2016nwn} mesons.

-Le Yaouanc $et$ $al.$ applied the $^3P_0$ model to the calculation of meson and baryon open-flavor strong decays \cite{LeYaouanc} and also evaluated the strong decay widths of $\psi(3770)$, $\psi(4040)$ and $\psi(4415)$ charmonium states \cite{LeYaouanc02}.
-The $^3P_0$ model, extensively applied to the decays of light mesons and baryons \cite{Blundell:1995ev}, has been recently applied to heavy meson strong decays, in the charmonium \cite{Barnes:2005pb,Ferretti:2013faa,Ferretti:2014xqa}, bottomonium \cite{Ferretti:2014xqa,Ferretti:2013vua} and open-charm \cite{Close:2005se,Segovia:2012cd} sectors.
-In the 90's, Capstick and Roberts calculated the $N \pi$ and the strange decays of nonstrange baryons \cite{Capstick:1992th}; the baryon and meson spectra were predicted within the relativized QMs of Refs. \cite{Godfrey:1985xj,Capstick:1986bm}.
-See also Refs. \cite{Ackleh:1996yt,Roberts:1997kq}.

-In this paper, we present our results for the open-flavor strong decays of the open-charm and open-bottom mesons.
-The decays are computed within a modified version of the $^3P_0$ pair-creation model \cite{Ferretti:2013faa,Ferretti:2014xqa,Ferretti:2013vua,bottomonium}.
-The changes include the substitution of the pair-creation strength, $\gamma_0$, with an effective one, $\gamma_0^{\mbox{eff}}$, to suppress unphysical heavy quark pair-creation \cite{Ferretti:2013faa,Ferretti:2014xqa,Ferretti:2013vua,bottomonium,Kalashnikova:2005ui}, and the introduction of a quark form-factor, to take the non point-like nature of the created pair of constituent quarks into account \cite{Ferretti:2013faa,Ferretti:2014xqa,Ferretti:2013vua,bottomonium,Geiger-Isgur,Geiger:1996re,Santopinto:2008zz,Bijker:2009up,Santopinto:2010zza,Bijker:2012zza}.
-Obviously, we also need a model to predict the spectrum of open-charm and open-bottom mesons.
-Our choice is that of the successful relatived quark model (QM) by Godfrey and Isgur.
-Our results are compared to the existing experimental data.